Guilherme-Tavares/reshade-pcsx2-auto-resolution/README.md

 **BIOS animation and scene transitions**

-During certain phases, notably the PS2 BIOS opening animation, PCSX2 emits scissor rectangles that do not correspond to the actual display output.
+During certain phases, notably the PS2 BIOS opening animation, PCSX2 can emit scissor rectangles that do not correspond to the actual display output.
 The add-on may briefly apply an intermediate resolution during these phases.
 Detection corrects itself once the main rendering begins.

 ## Notes